Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-The ST candidates are required to satisfy mode-dependent requirements on $\Delta E$ corresponding to about $\pm 3.5\sigma$ around the fitted peaks.
+The ST candidates are required to satisfy mode-dependent requirements on $\Delta E$ corresponding to $\pm 3.5\sigma$ around the fitted peaks.
 The ST yields in data for each ST mode are extracted by fitting individual $M_{\rm BC}$ distributions.
 Candidates with $M_{\rm BC}\in [1.863,1.877]$~GeV/$c^2$ are retained for further analysis.
-The $\Delta E$ requirements, the ST yields in data, and the ST efficiencies for different ST modes are the same as Ref.~\cite{BESpanxetap}.
+The $\Delta E$ requirements, the ST yields in data, and the ST efficiencies for different ST modes are listed in Supplemental Material~\cite{supplemental}.
 Summing over all ST modes yields a total of $N^{\rm tot}_{\rm ST}=(10646.9\pm4.0)\times10^3$ ST candidates.